eecs280staff/tutorials/docs/setup_eecs281.md

 | [VS Code Tutorial](https://eecs280staff.github.io/tutorials/setup_vscode.html)| [Visual Studio Tutorial](https://eecs280staff.github.io/tutorials/setup_visualstudio.html) | [Xcode Tutorial](https://eecs280staff.github.io/tutorials/setup_xcode.html) |

 <div class="primer-spec-callout warning" markdown="1">
-Some EECS 281 professors are unfamiliar with VS Code.
 VS Code works great for EECS 281 projects.
 Just ask one of the IAs or GSIs who use VS Code if you need help.
 </div>

 After you're done, you should have a folder with a main file.
 Your files may be different.